 The intra-regional share of trade is largely dominated by six member states with an average share of about 86.2 percent of the intra-COMESA trade in 2013 and 2014.
-Egypt accounted for 31.8 percent of the region's intra-trade followed by Kenya with 15 percent, DRC (13.8 percent), Zambia (11.3 percent), Uganda (7.5 percent) and Malawi (6.5 percent).
-The major products traded within the region include, black tea, copper ores and concentrates, portland cement, sulphuric acid, cobalt ores and concentrates, live animals, surface-active washing or cleaning preparations, among others.
+Egypt accounted for 31.8 percent of the region's a).
+Trade Potential